solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 it received `RestartHeaviestFork` messages from.

-After receiving `RestartLastVotedForkSlots` from the validators holding stake more than `RESTART_STAKE_THRESHOLD` and repairing slots in "must-have" category, replay all blocks and pick the heaviest fork as follows:
+After receiving `RestartLastVotedForkSlots` from the validators holding stake more than `RESTART_STAKE_THRESHOLD` and repairing slots in "must-have" category, replay all blocks and pick the heaviest fork by traversing from local root like this:

-1. For all blocks with more than 67% stake in `RestartLastVotedForkSlots` messages, they must be on the heaviest fork.
+1. If a block has more than 67% stake in `RestartLastVotedForkSlots` messages, traverse down this block.

-2. If a picked block has more than one child, check if the heaviest child should be picked using the following rule:

-   1. If vote_on_child + stake_on_validators_not_in_restart >= 62%, pick child.
+2. Define the "must have" threshold to be 62%.
+If traversing to a block with more than one child, we check for each child `vote_on_child + stake_on_validators_not_in_restart >= 62%`.
+If so, traverse to the child.

-      For example, if 80% validators are in restart, child has 42% votes, then 42 + (100-80) = 62%, pick child.
-62% is chosen instead of 67% because 5%
+   For example, if 80% validators are in restart, child has 42% votes, then 42 + (100-80) = 62%, traverse to this child.
+62% is chosen instead of 67%
-      could make the wrong votes.
+   because 5% could make the wrong votes.

-   It's okay to use 62% here because the goal is to prevent false negative rather than false positive.
-If validators pick a child of optimistically confirmed block to start from, it's okay because if 80% of the validators all choose this block, this block will be instantly confirmed on the chain.

-   2. Otherwise stop traversing the tree and use last picked block.
+   Otherwise stop traversing the tree and use last visited block.

+To see why the above algorithm is safe, assuming one block X is optimistically confirmed before the restart, we prove that it will always be either the block picked or the ancestor of the block picked.

+Assume X is not picked, then:

+1. If its parent Y is on the Heaviest fork, then either a sibling of X is chosen or no child of Y is chosen.
+In either case vote_on_X + stake_on_validators_not_in_restart < 62%, otherwise X would be picked.
+This contradicts with the fact X got 67% votes before the restart, because vote_on_X should have been greater than
+   67% - 5% (non-conforming) - stake_on_validators_not_in_restart.

+2. If its parent Y is also not on the Heaviest fork, Y should have got > 67% of the votes before the restart as well, then we can apply the same reasoning to Y's parent, until we find an ancestor which is on the Heaviest fork, then the contradiction in previous paragraph applies.

+In some cases, we might pick a child with less than 67% votes before the restart.
+Say a block X has child A with 43% votes and child B with 42% votes, child A will be picked as the restart slot.
+Note that block X which has more than 43% + 42% = 85% votes is the ancestor of the picked restart slot, so the constraint that optimistically confirmed block never gets rolled back is satisfied.

 After deciding heaviest block, gossip `RestartHeaviestFork(X.slot, X.hash, committed_stake_percent)` out, where X is